MikeHopley/ftl-ships-strategy/index.md

 ## Crystal A

-The starting weapons can handle two-shield enemies, so get shields-3, shields-4, then look for a weapon or teleporter.
+The starting weapons can handle two-shield enemies, so get shields-3, shields-4, then look for a weapon.
+If weapons are thin, seriously consider a teleporter.

 Two Crystal crew make a strong boarding party.
 Each lockdown lasts 12 seconds; when enemies have two crew, you break 3 weapons bars in ~19 seconds.
 You can break weapons faster/more by adding mind control, hacking, upgrading teleporter, or just using your weapons.